 How do we typically use or share your health information?

-- Run our Organization -We can use and share your health info to run our business, improve your care, and contact you when necessary.
+We can use and share your health information to run our business, improve your care, and contact you when necessary.
 Example: We use health information about you to manage your treatment and services.

-- Bill for Your Services - We can use and share your health info to bill and get payment from health plans or other entities.
-Example: We would give information about you to your health insurance plan so it will pay for your services.
+We can use and share your health information to bill and get payment from health plans or other entities.
+Example: We give information about you to your health insurance so it will pay for your services.

-We are allowed or required to share your information in other ways - usually in ways that contribute to the public good, such as public health and research.
-We have to meet many conditions in the law before we can share your information for these purposes.
-For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html
+We are allowed or required to share your information in other ways – usually in ways that contribute to the public good, such as public health and research.
+We have to meet many conditions in the law before we can share your information for these types of purposes.
+For more information see the following website: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.

-We can share health info about you for situations such as:
+We can share health information about you for situations such as: